frallain/NCBI_taxonomy_tree/README.md

 ```python
 tree = NcbiTaxonomyTree(nodes_filename="./nodes.dmp", names_filename="./names.dmp")
 ```

+As of July 2015 (the files nodes.dmp and names.dmp are respectively 85 mb and 108 mb), this object takes about 14 seconds to be built and takes 480 mb in RAM.
-then we can access to the names, ranks, parents and children of any nodes :
+Then we can access to the names, ranks, parents and children of any nodes :

 ```python
 >>> tree.getName([28384, 131567])